frederic-perez/AmE-dictionary/data/dictionary.md

 __betroth__ _v_ _archaic_ To promise to marry or to give in marriage. _Syn_ affiance, plight, engage
 __betrothed__ _adj_ :three: Engaged to be married.
 __better known as__ _Miyazaki, better known as Aska._
-__better the devil you know than the devil you don't__ _idiom_ _proverb_ When faced with two options, it is better to choose the more familiar one, even if it is undesirable. _A: "Why don't you just quit your job if you're so miserable?"
+__better the devil you know than the devil you don’t__ _idiom_ _proverb_ When faced with two options, it is better to choose the more familiar one, even if it is undesirable. _A: "Why don’t you just quit your job if you’re so miserable?"
 B: "Who knows if a new job will be any better!
-Better the devil you know than the devil you don't."_
+Better the devil you know than the devil you don’t."_
 __bettors__
 __bevel__ :two::hammer:
 __bevy__ _n_ :nine::m: A large group of people or things of a particular kind. _He was surrounded by a bevy of beautiful girls._ _A bevy of admirers._ _A bevy of autos will be on display._ _A bevy of drunken sailors._ _Syn_ group, crowd, herd, flock, horde :es: grupo, bandada, manada